julietaCuadrado/rawApi/README.md

 Thus I decided to try.

-And I learn a lot.
+And I learned a lot.

 ;)